wnfs-wg/car-mirror-spec/README.md

 CAR Mirror is not a discovery protocol; it assumes that the provider has (at least some) of the required data.
 The efficiency gains are purely in reducing the number of round trips; it is completely agnostic about the existence of a DHT.

 Transmitting complete information about very large block stores is not practical.
-Further, a Provider will typically have a much larger number of blocks than a Requestor.
+Further, a Server will typically have a much larger number of blocks than a Client.
 Narrowing the problem space down is required in the majority of cases, which can take advantage of any number of heuristics.
 As such, finding ways to narrow the problem space is critical.

 ### 1.2.2 Scope